Billy McKinney (baseball)

-William Landis McKinney (born August 23, 1994) is an American professional baseball outfielder in the New York Yankees organization.
+William Landis McKinney (born August 23, 1994) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, Toronto Blue Jays, Milwaukee Brewers, New York Mets, Los Angeles Dodgers, Oakland Athletics, Pittsburgh Pirates, and Texas Rangers.
 McKinney was a first-round draft pick (24th overall) of the Athletics in 2013.
-He was traded to the Chicago Cubs in 2014, and the New York Yankees in 2016.
-He made his MLB debut with the Yankees in 2018, and was traded to the Toronto Blue Jays during the season, with whom he played until 2020.
-He also played for the Milwaukee Brewers, New York Mets, Los Angeles Dodgers in 2021, and Oakland Athletics in 2022.
+He was traded to the Chicago Cubs in 2014, and the Yankees in 2016.
+He made his MLB debut with the Yankees in 2018, and was traded to the Blue Jays during the season, with whom he played for until 2020.

 Career

 Amateur career

 McKinney attended Plano West Senior High School in Plano, Texas.
 He led the school's baseball team to the state's Class 5A semifinals.
 He committed to play college baseball at Texas Christian University.

 Oakland Athletics

 The Oakland Athletics selected McKinney in the first round, with the 24th overall selection, of the 2013 Major League Baseball draft.
 He signed with the Athletics, receiving a $1.8 million signing bonus.
+McKinney split his first professional season between the rookie-level Arizona League Athletics and Low-A Vermont Lake Monsters.

-McKinney began the 2014 season with the Stockton Ports of the Class A-Advanced California League.
-He batted .241 for the Ports.
+McKinney began the 2014 season with the Stockton Ports of the High–A California League.
+He made 75 appearances for Stockton, and batted .241/.330/.400 with 10 home runs, 33 RBI, and five stolen bases.